agops-project/bird-bench/README.md

 ## Getting Started with agent-copilot on BIRD-bench
 1. Download the BIRD datasets [here](https://bird-bench.github.io/) and place the unzipped files in `llm/data/`.
 You may need to rename some files to match the format of this harness.
 At mininum, make sure you have the `dev` data.
 2. Make sure you have the packages in `llm/requirements.txt` installed.
-3. Build your workflow in `llm/workflow/`.
+3. Build your workflow in `llm/workflow/` (running it using `aco-launch`).
 The final output of your workflow should be a JSON file in the same format as the example `llm/exp_result/example/predict_dev.json`.
 4. Evaluate your workflow by running the following commands:
 ```bash
 cd llm